Jimuelzxc/chop/APP_README.md

 python chop.py
 ```

 The script will prompt you to enter a YouTube URL and how many clips you want.
-After you provide the information, it will execute the steps outlined above and, if successful, you will find your clips (`clip_1.mp4`, etc.) in the same directory.
+After you provide the information, it will execute the steps outlined above.
+If successful, it will create a directory named after the video's title in the 'output' folder.
+Inside this directory, you will find a separate folder for each clip (e.g., `clip_1`, `clip_2`), each containing the video clip and its corresponding SRT subtitle file.